Iggy Azalea Declares ‘I Have A Son’ In Instagram Story, Insists ‘He Is Not A Secret’

 Singer Iggy Azalea just confirmed what many fans had been buzzing about for a while: she has a son.
-The declaration came via an Instagram story that Iggy posted on Wednesday morning and fans will be anxious to learn more.
+The declaration came via an Instagram story that Iggy posted on Wednesday morning, and fans will be anxious to learn more.

 A month ago, Iggy shared a snapshot on her Instagram page that showed her looking fabulous and fit.
 She made no mention of a pregnancy or baby then, but rumors had swirled off-and-on about this possibility over the past few months.

-In fact, last month some reports indicated that Iggy had already secretly welcomed a baby boy.
-According to The Metro in early May, Iggy welcomed the baby in April and his father is rapper Playboi Carti.
+In fact, some reports last month indicated that Iggy had already secretly welcomed a baby boy.
+According to The Metro in early May, Iggy welcomed the baby in April, and his father is rapper Playboi Carti.

-Until now, however, Iggy didn’t confirm any of this speculation.
-Now, she opens up a bit and reveals the truth.
+Iggy didn’t confirm any of this speculation at the time, but now, she has opened up a bit and revealed the truth.

 “I have a son,” Iggy wrote on Wednesday morning.